NIGMS/AWS-HealthOmics-Module-Template/README.md

 This repository was built for the purpose of introducing AWS HealthOmics and giving an example of converting a workflow to HealthOmics.
 It covers the topics of what services HealthOmics offers and a step by step guide of converting a scrnaseq nextflow to HealthOmics.

 ## Outcomes:
-* Create a reference store
+* Build and push public containers to ECR
-* Create a sequence store
+* Create HealthOmics private workflow and run
-* Pushed public containers to ECR
+* Create a reference store (Optional)
-* Create HealthOmics private workflow
+* Create a sequence store (Optional)

 ## Requirements:
 * AWS Account